How to print each character of a string in Python

 lo

 For complete control over iteration, you can build a custom generator.
-A generator is a special function that uses the yield keyword to produce a sequence of values one at a time, which is more memory-efficient than building a full list.
+A generator function uses the yield keyword to produce values on the fly, which is more memory-efficient than building a full list upfront.

 - The